One of the biggest challenges women face after birth is returning to exercise and doing so safely. These tips can help.

 - How to care for perineal or C-section scar tissue

-From 6 weeks onwards the following exercises are recommended:
+From 6 weeks onwards, the following exercises are recommended:

-- Low impact aerobics – preferably with a postnatal specialist
+- Low-impact aerobics – preferably with a postnatal specialist

-- Postnatal classes including modified circuit style/lightweight training, Pilates, or yoga
+- Postnatal classes, including modified circuit style/lightweight training, Pilates, or yoga

-- Aqua programs including modified aqua aerobics or swimming (once bleeding has ceased and you are cleared of any signs of infection)
+- Aqua programs, including modified aqua aerobics or swimming (once bleeding has ceased and you are cleared of any signs of infection)

 Three months and beyond

-It is generally recommended that you avoid high-impact exercise (such as running and jumping) for at least three months postpartum.
+You should avoid high-impact exercise (such as running and jumping) for at least three months postpartum.

 Important warning signs when returning to exercise after birth

 If ignored, further changes to the deep core can develop.
 Often, these changes can be more challenging to rehabilitate than to prevent.
-If you experience these symptoms during exercise, it is recommended that you stop and modify your exercise to make it easier in some way.
+If you experience these symptoms during exercise, it is recommended that you stop and modify your workout to make it easier in some way.

 - Incontinence/leakage from the bladder or bowel